 In a similar way, Arnika and EARTH have previously supported, through EU funds, communities in Ang Thong, Samut Sakhon, and Loei.
-All of them helped form successful and sustainable movements , and some even achieved favored judicial results regarding compensation for water pollution.
-Detailed information on the current call for proposals from the small grant program, Including the conditions for applying, can be found in Thai on EARTH's websites.
+All of them helped form successful and sustainable movements, and some even achieved favorable judicial results regarding compensation for water pollution.
+Detailed information on the current call for proposals from the small grant program, including the conditions for applying, can be found in Thai on EARTH's websites.

 According to Arnika's project coordinator, Jitka Strakova, such programs contribute to strengthen local civil society.
-"Small grants help not only solve ambient pollution problems on the spot, but also teach the communities to organize their work, to gain opportunities for further grant applications in the future, but this time with official grant agencies," The Czech Environmentalist believes.
+"Small grants help not only solve ambient pollution problems on the spot, but they also teach the communities to organize their work and to gain opportunities for further grant applications in the future, but this time with official grant agencies," the Czech Environmentalist, Strakova, believes.

 Beat air pollution

-Thailand suffers from environmental contamination with toxic chemicals, mainly around large industrial complexes located near the city of Bangkok.
-In February 2019, the Thai capital was placed seventh on the bridge of polluted cities in the world, according to the Air Quality Index, while the Northern Thai city of Chiang Mai ranked in fifth place.
+Thailand suffers from environmental contamination from toxic chemicals.
+These contaminated areas are mainly around large industrial complexes located near the city of Bangkok.
+In February 2019, the Thai capital was placed seventh on the list of polluted cities in the world, according to the Air Quality Index.
+While the Northern Thai city of Chiang Mai ranked in fifth place.

 The theme of this year's United Nations World Environment Day, marked worldwide annually on June 5th, is the issue of air pollution.
 Its aim is #BeatAirPollution and to “call to combat this global crisis.
 Chosen by this year's host, China, this year's topic invites us all to consider how we can change our everyday lives to reduce the amount of air pollution we produce, and thwart its contribution to global warming and its effects on our own health," the UN website states.